-About the USS Hull
+About the USS Hull and Asbestos

 The Hull was 418 feet long and displaced 4,050 tons when at full capacity.
 She was powered by four Babcock & Wilcox boilers and General Electric steam turbines.
-Her range was 4,500 nautical miles and she carried 15 officers and 218 enlisted men when at full capacity.
+Her range was 4,500 nautical miles, and she carried fifteen officers and 218 enlisted men when at capacity.

 All received important updates in the 1970s that allowed them to continue in active service into the 1980s.
-None of the Forrest Sherman destroyers are still in commission, and the Hull was one of nine that was sunk in training exercises.
+None of the Forrest Sherman destroyers are still in commission; the Hull was one of nine sunk in training exercises.

 Construction and Upgrades